icorncake/ansible_lab/docs/What is Ansible.rst

 ======

 .. centered:: What is Ansible?
-   * Open Source
+.. centered:: -  Open Source
-   - Next line
+.. centered:: - Next line